aruship4/recipe-project/README.md

 ### Bivariate Analysis

-Embed at least one grouped table or pivot table in your website and explain its significance.

 For Bivariate Analysis, I examined the relationship between protein (PDV) and average recipe ratings.
-From the plot, we can see as Protein (PDV) increases, average recipe ratings increase as well.
+From the plot, we can see big clusters around average ratings of 4 and 5, indicating that a large portion of the dataset lies here.
+Using this data, we will further explore the relationship between protein and average ratings to see if any correlation does exist.

 <iframe
   src="assets/protein_vs_avg.html"